 The churchyard is worth exploring with gravestones dating back to the 16th century.
 Many of the inscriptions on the gravestones give you an idea of the main occupations in the burgh, farmer, fisherman, merchant.

 The oldest grave that of James Lumsden of Airdrie dates from 1598 and can be found in the north west corner of the churchyard.
-Along the wall is a square stone building with the inscription “erected for securing the dead”.
-The purpose was to deter the body snatchers from stealing the body and selling it to the medical school in Edinburgh.

 In the eastern corner of the graveyard you will find the headless figure of a knight in early 17th century armour, standing between Corinthian pillars decorated with skulls and trophies.
 This is probably William Bruce of Symbister who died around 1630.